1up9059/qtile_configuration_screens/GSoC-2015-project-ideas.md

 the [official GSoC
 calendar](http://www.google-melange.com/gsoc/events/google/gsoc2015) has the
 program running from May 25 to August 21, and includes both a midterm and final review, both of which should be factored in.
+We know that things can change and unforseen problems can arise, so we will not hold you strictly to this timeline, but you should estimate how long you think things will take, and in particular show that you can fill a full summer.
 How much do you intend on working during the program? (hint: it should be 40 hours per week).
+If you have any planned trips or times you will not be able to work full-time, we need to know about them upfront, and you should outline when you intend on making up any lost time.
 If there is any preliminary research or things you would like before the program start, you can outline them.
 Note that you should allow time for scrubbing code and writing documentation (less readable, well documented code will always be better than more unreadable, undocumented code).
 You may also want to note good points to merge code, it is much easier to do several smaller merges throughout the summer than caught trying to do one big merge as the project winds down.

 # Patch requirement